How To Get Scratches Out of Glasses: 7 Myths and What Actually Works

 Clean Your Eyeglasses Regularly

-Learn how to clean your glasses correctly and do it often.
-If you leave them too long, the build-up of grime on the lenses may result in scratches when you do eventually clean them.
 Note that trying to clean streaks or smudges by rubbing your lenses with your clothes can also cause scratches, even if your clothes are made of soft cloth.
-Rather use a proper Glasses Cleaning Kit or a gentle, lotion-free dish soap plus a microfiber or other specifically-designed cloth.
+Rather, use a proper Glasses Cleaning Kit or a gentle, lotion-free dish soap and a microfiber or other specially-designed cloth.

 Treat Your Eyeglasses With Care